Skip to main content

 The Nutcracker ballet is based on French writer Alexandre Dumas’ adaptation of the original story by E.T.A.
 Hoffman, “The Nutcracker and the Mouse King.”
 Hoffman’s story was part of a collection of children’s stories published in Germany.

 Pyotr Tchaikovsky completed the commission of the ballet with choreographers Marius Petipa and Leve Ivanov.
 The Nutcracker ballet debuted in 1892 at the Mariinsky Theatre in St. Petersburg, Russia, but was met with mixed reviews and was considered by critics to be confusing and amateurish.
-More than 50 years later, Willam Christensen reinvented The Nutcracker story and the ballet made its American debut on Christmas Eve in 1944 at the San Francisco Ballet.
+More than 50 years later, Willam Christensen reimagined the story and the ballet made its American debut on Christmas Eve in 1944 at the San Francisco Ballet.

 In the decades since, The Nutcracker has become a Christmas tradition for many families and one of the most popular performances put on by ballet studios across the world.
-According to Daniel J. Wakin of the New York Times, The Nutcracker performance garners nearly 40% of yearly ticket revenues for major ballet companies.
+According to Daniel J. Wakin of the New York Times, performances garner nearly 40% of yearly ticket revenues for major ballet companies.

 Along with the ballet, The Nutcracker story has been adapted for films such as The Nutcracker and the Four Realms (2018), which featured Misty Copeland, the first African-American principal dancer of the American Ballet Theatre.
 Other variations of the classic holiday tale include The Hip Hop Nutcracker, a contemporary dance spectacular set in New York City.